Center for Information Technology Policy

-The Center for Information Technology Policy (CITP) at Princeton University is a leading interdisciplinary research center, dedicated to exploring the intersection of technology, engineering, public policy, and the social sciences.
+The Center for Information Technology Policy (CITP) at Princeton University is an interdisciplinary research center, dedicated to exploring the intersection of technology, engineering, public policy, and the social sciences.
 Faculty, students, and other researchers come from a variety of disciplines, including Computer Science, Economics, Politics, Engineering, Sociology, and the Princeton School of Public and International Affairs.

 Research areas and projects

 The CITP conducts research in a number of areas, such as Internet of things, artificial intelligence and machine learning, blockchain and cryptocurrencies, electronic voting, government transparency, and intellectual property.
 Various media outlets, government agencies, and private organizations have cited the research of the CITP.
 The current Director of the CITP is Matthew J. Salganik, a professor of sociology at Princeton University.

 Voting

-One of the leading research initiatives at the CITP centers on electronic voting.
+One of the research initiatives at the CITP centers on electronic voting.
 Edward Felten, Ariel J. Feldman, and J. Alex Halderman conducted security analysis on a Diebold AccuVote-TS voting machine, one of the most widely used machines of its kind.
 They discovered a method that allowed them to upload malicious programs to multiple voting machines.
 Their research gained additional media attention when it was brought before the U.S. Senate Select Committee on Intelligence in June 2017.